tonyarnold/BinUtils/README.md

 # BinUtils
 Swift functions to ease working with binary formats

+**Installation**

+Either copy `BinUtils.swift` into your project, or use Swift Package Manager by adding the following dependency to your `Package.swift`:

+    dependencies: [
+        .Package(url: "https://github.com/nst/BinUtils.git", majorVersion: 0, minor: 1),
+    ]

 **hexlify(data)**

 - return the hexadecimal representation of the binary data